Pierre Littbarski: International career

 Littbarski had a prolific but short career as part of the West German Under-21 side.
-He was a part of the squad that got to the 1982 UEFA European Under-21 Football Championship final.
+He was a part of the squad that got to the 1982 UEFA European Under-21 Championship final.
 The team lost to England 5–4 after a two-leg final (losing 1–3 away and winning 3–2 at home).
 Littbarski scored a hat-trick against the English in West Germany, but ultimately they lost the tie.
+Littbarski has the most goals on the Under-21 Germany squad in the team's history.

 Littbarski earned his first cap for West Germany on 14 October 1981 in the 1982 World Cup qualification against Austria.
 West Germany manager Jupp Derwall started him in a three-man front line alongside Klaus Fischer and Karl-Heinz Rummenigge.
-Littbarski's international career got off to a promising start, as he scored the first and second goals in that game.
+Littbarski's international career got off to a promising start, as he scored his first and second goals in that game.
 His third international goal came at the 1982 World Cup, in the second round match against Spain, a 2–1 victory.
 Against France in the semi-final, Littbarski scored the opening goal, and later was successful on a penalty in the deciding shoot-out.
 The now legendary match ended in a 3–3 draw, with Littbarski involved in the dramatic extra-time equalizer, crossing to Horst Hrubesch, who headed to Klaus Fischer, who scored with an overhead bicycle kick.
 Littbarski had minutes earlier provided the pass that Rummenigge scored from to cut France's lead to 3–2.
 A poignant scene in the penalty shootout showed the young Littbarski consoling a tearful Uli Stielike, who had just missed a penalty and had buried his head in Littbarski's shirt, while watching West Germany's goalkeeper, Harald Schumacher, save Didier Six's penalty to even the score.
 West Germany eventually won 5–4 on penalties.
 West Germany lost 3–1 to Italy in the final.
 Littbarski played the whole match, receiving a yellow card in the 88th minute.